 Oona Mekas is an internationally recognized certified Integral Yoga teacher.
 A member of the Integral Yoga Teacher’s Association, she has been practicing yoga for over 20 years and has been teaching since 2006 in New York City and Los Angeles and everywhere in between.
 She finds joy in her practice and in teaching it to others.

-Annie Ward attended her first yoga class while living in Hungary in 2011 and absolutely loved it.
-After eloping with her husband in Gibraltar, she came home and settled in Wimberley.
-It was here that she began to explore yoga and how to incorporate it into her life.
-During her first pregnancy, she experienced major advantages to having a consistent yoga practice.
-In 2014, she completed her 200 hour yoga training and immediately began teaching a prenatal/postnatal class.
-For the last two academic years, she has been teaching yoga at the Blanco River Academy in Wimberley, along with history, English and music.
-Her yoga teaching philosophy is that yoga can be beneficial for everyone, and each class should reflect that.
-Expect to come to her classes ready for a yummy work out, as well as an opportunity move more into “that pose” you have been working on, regardless if you are at the beginning of your yoga journey or many years into it.
+Annie Ward attended her first yoga class while she was living in Hungary in 2011 and absolutely loved it.
+After coming home, she settled in Wimberley.
+She started to explore yoga and how to incorporate it into her life.
+During her first pregnancy she experienced major advantages to having a consistent yoga practice.
+In 2014 she wanted to continue learning about yoga.
+Yoga teacher training felt like a natural next step for Annie.
+She completed her 200 hour yoga training in 2014 here in Wimberley.
+Immediately after completion she taught a prenatal/postnatal class in the area.
+For the last two academic years she has been teaching yoga at the Blanco River Academy in Wimberley.
+Annie’s yoga teaching philosophy is that yoga can be beneficial for everyone, flexibility comes from strength, and a mind at rest creates a body at rest.